 Occupational safety creates new opportunities

 Instead of just seeing occupational safety as hazards and costs which should be controlled and limited, another viewpoint is to embrace it as an untapped opportunity.

 One example of doing this is the story of Alcoa.
-The aluminum products manufacturer is famous for understanding the importance of occupational safety and showing how investment in it can positively affect company profits.
+The aluminium products manufacturer is famous for understanding the importance of occupational safety and showing how investment in it can positively affect company profits.
 When Paul O’Neill started as the CEO of Alcoa, he announced that he wanted to make the company the safest one in the US.
-Instead of only wanting to hear reports of already occurred injuries and fatalities, he wanted employees to give out suggestions and ideas how to improve safety.
+Instead of only wanting to hear reports of already occurred injuries and fatalities, he wanted employees to give out suggestions and ideas on how to improve safety.
 That eventually changed the whole company culture and employees started to also share their other improvement ideas.
-Alcoa ended up notably increasing its profits based on ideas that came from their employees.
+Alcoa ended up notably increasing its profits based on ideas that came from its employees.
 Not only that, but they also learned how to adapt and learn from failure and make better processes.

-Occupational safety affects company reputation and productivity
+Occupational safety affects a company's reputation and productivity

 It is evident that even the smallest acts of not taking care of employees' health and safety are a huge concern for companies both big and small.
-But the concern should not initially come from complaints in social media or recruitment sites.
-Willingness and interest to invest in occupational safety should strive from a sincere interest in employees’ safety and health and therefore also company’s productivity and growth.
-This again can be turned into a huge asset in improving employee retention and hiring the best people.
+But the problem should not initially come from complaints in social media or recruitment sites.
+Willingness and interest to invest in occupational safety should strive from a sincere interest in employees’ safety and health and therefore also the company’s productivity and growth.
+This again can be turned into a massive asset in improving employee retention and hiring the best people.

 If you are looking for a tool to engage employees in reporting on occupational safety, look at the Falcony platform.
 Falcony is lowering the threshold on reporting, enables two-way communications with reporters, has an option for anonymous reporting on sensitive matters, is customisable to your organisation's needs and a lot more.
 Start your FREE Trial today to see how it could help your organisation: